Lu-kuan-lpk/asst1/README.md

   on a single core.
 This parallelization scheme differs from that of Program 1, where speedup was achieved by running threads on multiple cores.
+  > it is expected to achieve the  8* performance but not because of the inbalance of the workload, as for the black and white color, the quantity of computing is not equal, so the view2 with more change between the black and white has the lower performance

 If you look into detailed technical material about the CPUs in the myth machines, you will find there are a complicated set of rules about how many scalar and vector instructions can be run per clock.
 For the purposes of this assignment, you can assume that there are about as many 8-wide vector execution units as there are scalar execution units for floating point math.